karina-yuk/RoleRover/README.md

 - Clone the repository to your local machine.
 - Then you can use schema.sql and seeds.sql to build your database and tables and also seed them with data.
 - Once the database is created and seeded, you can install the required dependencies.
-- Run the application using the command "node run start" in the terminal.
+- Run the application using the command "node server.js" in the terminal.

 ## Usage